General (scope, criteria, time limits)

 Many court decisions which have been published in recent years deal with cases of persons who have been granted international protection in other European states such as Bulgaria, Greece, Hungary or Italy.
 In many of these cases, transfers were suspended by courts on the grounds that a risk of inhuman or degrading treatment could not be excluded for beneficiaries of international protection in these countries.
 However, similarly to the existing case law on ‘systemic deficiencies’ in the context of Dublin transfers, the case law on this issue was not consistent and other courts upheld transfers of beneficiaries of international protection to Bulgaria or Italy, while the majority of courts do not consider transfers to Greece to be lawful (see also Suspension of transfers and below, this section).[15]
 A list of court cases dealing with transfers of beneficiaries of international protection is accessible online.[16]

 Between December 2019 and April 2022, the BAMF ‘de-prioritised’ cases from applicants who had already been granted international protection in Greece, meaning applications were de facto not processed, which left applicants in legal limbo, retaining the status of asylum seekers.
-In 2021, the Higher Administrative Courts of Lower Saxony and of North Rhine Westphalia ruled that persons with a protection status cannot be sent back to Greece as this would amount to inhuman or degrading treatment.[19]
+In 2021, the Higher Administrative Courts of Lower Saxony and of North Rhine Westphalia ruled that persons with a protection status cannot be sent back to Greece as this would amount to inhuman or degrading treatment.[24]
 The Higher Administrative Court of Lower Saxony ruled that the applicants, two unmarried sisters, were likely to be homeless upon return to Greece due to the lack of state and non-state assistance regarding housing, the lack of access to social benefits and the high administrative and practical hurdles to find gainful employment.
 The Higher Administrative Court of North Rhine Westphalia ruled that it would be highly unlikely for the applicants to find accommodation and gainful employment in Greece and that access to social benefits was only possible after two years of residence proven with a tax declaration.
-Regarding the threshold for human or degrading treatment, the Federal Administrative Court ruled in September 2021 that all available support to individuals, including support by NGOs and other non-state actors and the applicants’ own efforts are to be taken into account for the assessment of each individual situation.[20]
-In July 2021, the German and Greek ministers of the Interior signed a memorandum of understanding aimed at improving the integration of beneficiaries of international protection in Greece regarding accommodation, health care and the provision of necessary goods through a project implemented by the IOM and financed by EU and German funds.[21]
-In March 2022, it was reported that an agreement was reached, and that accordingly the BAMF was planning on starting to examine the pending cases.[22]
-Decisions of the Higher Administrative Courts of Baden-Württemberg and Saxony in 2022 confirmed that beneficiaries cannot be sent back to Greece, and that their applications cannot be deemed inadmissible for the reason that protection has been granted in another Member State.[23]
+Regarding the threshold for inhuman or degrading treatment in accordance with Article 4 EU Charter of Fundamental Rights, the Federal Administrative Court ruled in September 2021 that all available support to individuals, including support by NGOs and other non-state actors and the applicants’ own efforts are to be taken into account for the assessment of each individual situation.[25]
+In July 2021, the German and Greek ministers of the Interior signed a memorandum of understanding aimed at improving the integration of beneficiaries of international protection in Greece regarding accommodation, health care and the provision of necessary goods through a project implemented by the IOM and financed by EU and German funds.[26]
+In March 2022, it was reported that an agreement was reached, and that accordingly the BAMF was planning on starting to examine the pending cases.[27]
+Decisions of the Higher Administrative Courts of Baden-Württemberg and Saxony in 2022 confirmed that beneficiaries cannot be sent back to Greece, and that their applications cannot be deemed inadmissible for the reason that protection has been granted in another Member State.[28]

-Outcome of asylum procedures for persons who have been granted international protection in Greece – Total and top three countries of origin
+Outcome of asylum procedures for persons who have been granted international protection in Greece – Total and top three countries of origin | ||||||

-Total decisions Refugee status (incl. constitutional asylum) Subsidiary protection Removal ban Rejection on merits Formal decisions (incl. inadmissibility) for other reasons
+Country of Origin | Total decisions | Refugee status (incl. constitutional asylum) | Subsidiary protection | Removal ban | Rejection on merits | Formal decisions (incl. inadmissibility) for other reasons |

-Source: Federal Government, Response to parliamentary question by The Left, 20/9067, 2 November 2023, available in German at: https://bit.ly/3T30yHd, 22.
+Source: Federal Government, Response to parliamentary question by the Left, 20/14869, 19 March 2025, available in German here, 30.

 Some administrative courts have confirmed these rejections on the merits, arguing that the BAMF is not bound by decisions of the Greek asylum authorities.
 This question has been put before the CJEU in a request for preliminary ruling in September 2022.[47]
 Between January and August 2023, a total of 92 removals of non-Greek nationals took place to Greece, but the removal statistics do not give indications on the residence status or nationality of persons returned.[48]
 This indicates an increase from 2022 where 72 non-Greek nationals were removed to Greece.
 [49]